Strengthening National Security and Economic Prosperity Through Enhanced Sovereign Capability

 • Regional Leadership: Demonstrates Australia’s commitment to regional security and stability.

-• International Collaboration: Positions Australia as a desirable partner in global Defence initiatives.
+• International Collaboration: Positions Australia as a desirable partner in global defence initiatives.

 • Soft Power Projection: Showcases national innovation and capabilities, enhancing diplomatic influence.